 VA schedules health care town hall in southern Illinois

 CARBONDALE, Ill.
-(AP) — The U.S. Department of Veterans Affairs will hold a town hall meeting in southern Illinois to familiarize the people it serves with its health care programs.
+(AP) — The U.S. Department of Veterans Affairs is holding a town hall meeting in southern Illinois to familiarize the people it serves with its health care programs.

-The Wednesday evening event will be held on the campus of Southern Illinois University-Carbondale at the Student Recreation Center Alumni Lounge.
+The 5-7 p.m. event Wednesday takes place on the campus of Southern Illinois University-Carbondale at the Student Recreation Center Alumni Lounge.

 Advocates of the change say as many as half of the approximately seven million veterans seen at VA health facilities could receive their care elsewhere.